SudharsanZen/Akame/README.md

 **NOTE:** Akame is still in it's very early-stage and currently only supports Windows, many of the functionalities may change in the future drastically!

 ## Quick Start

-Visual Studio 2019 is recommended.
+Visual Studio 2019 or above is recommended.

-Make sure Python and CMake version 3.22.0 or higher is installed and is added to the System PATH before proceeding!
+**IMPORTANT:** Make sure Python and CMake version 3.22.0 or higher is installed and is added to the System PATH before proceeding!

 <ins>**1.Downloading The Repository:**</ins>